winstonjs/winston/README.md

 ### Working with multiple Loggers in winston

-Often in larger, more complex applications it is necessary to have multiple logger instances with different settings.
+Often in larger, more complex, applications it is necessary to have multiple logger instances with different settings.
 Each logger is responsible for a different feature area (or category).
 This is exposed in `winston` in two ways: through `winston.loggers` and instances of `winston.Container`.
 In fact, `winston.loggers` is just a predefined instance of `winston.Container`:

 ``` js
   var winston = require('winston');